 Whats munching on my best Dress

-To kill the enemy you need to know the enemy!!
+To kill the enemy you need to know your enemy!!
 There is a common misconception that the flying moths are the ones chomping on your favourite garments, well this is not the case.
 Like all insects they go through stages of metamorphosis.
 The moth goes through complete metamorphosis meaning they start as an egg, turn into a larvae (maggot like), then pupae (solid maggot) and then an adult moth.
 In simple terms, imagine the caterpillar to a butterfly, it’s the same process.
 The adult moth causes no harm whatsoever to your clothing, however the larvae stage is doing all the damage!

 What do they like to eat?